marcglasberg/asyncredux.com/flutter/miscellaneous/observing-rebuilds.md

 ```

 You can see above that the first and third state changes resulted in a rebuild (`Rebuid:true`), but
-the second one did not, probably because the part of the state that changed was not part
+the second one did not, probably because the part of the state that changed was not in `MyViewModel`.
-of `MyViewModel`.

-<a href="https://github.com/marcglasberg/async_redux/blob/master/example/lib/main_dispatch_future.dart">This example</a>
-also shows the `ModelObserver` in action.

-Note: You must pass `debug:this` as a `StoreConnector` constructor parameter, if you want
+Note: You must pass `debug: this` as a `StoreConnector` constructor parameter, if you want
 the `ModelObserver` to be able to print the `StoreConnector` type to the output.
 You can also
 override your `ViewModel.toString()` to print out any extra info you need.